openscd/open-scd/README.md

 If you don't have your own webserver but still want your own version of OpenSCD hosted locally (e.g. on a system without an internet connection), you can [use a browser plugin that acts as a local webserver](https://github.com/openscd/open-scd/wiki/Install-OpenSCD#offline) (only for you) instead.

+## Plug-ins

+We gather the available plug-ins from the community in the [plug-ins](docs/plug-ins.md) file.
+If you would like to list your plug-in here, please open a pull request.

 ## Development